ducalex/retro-go/components/retro-go/README.md

 # Description

-Retro-Go's framework provides an easily way to port emulators to the ODROID-GO and the ESP32 in general.
+Retro-Go's shared library (or framework) provides an easy way to port emulators to the ODROID-GO and the ESP32 in general.

 # Credits